RickHPotter/finance.rb/README.md

   - ⌛ Removing or updating one of the models that belong to the exchange flow [card_transaction -> entity_transaction / exchange -> money_transaction]
        should also reflect on the corresponding money_transaction.
+- Extra:
+  - ⌛ Added factory and model-based specs for Installment.
+  - ⌛ Added Exchange specs for both exchange_types.

 ## GAARA-08/be-07: Refine Seeds and fix possible bugs found at this stage